1 Contact the company

 4 Use the small claims court

 You can use the small claims court as a final solution if you feel that a company has breached its contract.
 Before you use the small claims court, you'll need to demonstrate that you have tried all other routes to seek redress.

-The total amount of money you can claim in the small claims court in England and Wales is £10,000, and in Scotland and Northern Ireland it’s £3,000.
+The total amount of money you can claim in the small claims court in England and Wales is £10,000, in Scotland it's £5,000 and Northern Ireland it's £3,000.